- limited availability = team members can contact

-Employment: Since August 2010 I am researching and teaching Phonetics and Speech Sciences in the Phonetics Lab at Zurich University (UZH) in Switzerland and occasionally work as an expert witness in forensic phonetics on a freelance basis.
-I also regularly teach on the Masters Programm at UIMP in Madrid.
+Employment: Since August 2010 I am researching and teaching Phonetics and Speech Sciences at Zurich University (UZH) in Switzerland and occasionally work as an expert witness in forensic phonetics on a freelance basis.
 Previously I was lecturer in phonetics and speech sciences at University College London (2003-2010) and worked as a consultant and project manager in digital signal processing projects for iQuest Ltd. London.
 Before that I had research assistant posts at Bonn (2002-3) and Jena Universities (2000-2).
-I also worked as a guest lecturer at City Univesity London and at Greewich University teaching acoustic phonetics.
-In 1999 I was an assitant teacher for German at the Icelandic High School Menntaskólinn í Reykjavík.
+I also worked regularly as a guest lecturer at UIMP in Madrid, City University London and Greewich University.
+In 1999 I was an assistant teacher for German at the Icelandic High School Menntaskólinn í Reykjavík.

-Education: I have a PhD in Phonetics and Communication Sciences from Bonn University (with Wolfgang Hess, Bernhard Schroeder and Petra Wagner) for which I studied the relationships between speech rate and speech rhythm.
-I have an MA in Phonetics and Linguistics from Trier University (with Herman Künzel and Herbert Masthoff) focussing on Forensic Phonetics (native language influences on speaker identification abilities by naive listeners).
-During my studies I spent a year in Santiago de Compostela/Spain (1995) studying the phonetics of Galician, a year at Edinburgh University (1996/97) studying phonetics, digital signal processing and Scottish Gaelic, and I was a guest student in the phonetics lab at Saarbrücken University (1998).
+Education: I have a PhD in Phonetics and Communication Sciences from Bonn University (with Wolfgang Hess and Petra Wagner) for which I studied the relationships between speech rate and speech rhythm.
+I have an MA in Phonetics and Linguistics from Trier University focussing on Forensic Phonetics (native language influences on speaker identification abilities by naive listeners).
+During my studies I spent a year in Santiago de Compostela/Spain (1995) studying the phonetics of Galician, a year at Edinburgh University (1996/97) studying phonetics, digital signal processing and Scottish Gaelic, and I was a guest student in the Phonetics Department at Saarbrücken University (1998).